Make it accessible.

 Since landmark roles are essential for keyboard navigation we included the most basic set in the code sample above.

-role is a non-obtrusive alternative to “skip to main content” links
+Although there is apparent redundancy for main and form it’s actually meant to reinforcing semantics.
+For instance, main role is a non-obtrusive alternative to “skip to main content” links

 .
-It’s not exclusive of the main
+It’s not exclusive of the main html element.

 Images